sebastiangreger/kirby3-micropublisher/README.md

 ],
 ```

-For even more advanced functionalities, the anonymous function can be called using `function($value, $fieldname, $default) use (array $data) {}`, which then provides access to `$data`, exposing all the unprocessed data submitted via the Micropub protocol (minus some authentication-related parts for security).
+For even more advanced functionalities, the anonymous function can be called using `function($value, $fieldname, $default, $data) {}`, which then provides access to `$data`, exposing all the unprocessed data submitted via the Micropub protocol (minus some authentication-related parts for security).

 #### 8. Accepted files (optional)